-An informal decision shall be made after enough information has been gathered and/or received to make a final determination by the Dean of Students, or designated hearing body.
+An informal decision shall be made after enough information has been gathered and/or received to make a final determination by the Vice President of Student Development or designee, or designated hearing body.
 Some preferences to resolve matters informally or formally may not be honored, due to the specific nature of the case and matters involved.